rubyonjets/jets/README.md

+Lambda and Ruby splat out a baby, and that child's name is Jets.

 ## What is Jets?

 Jets is a Serverless Framework that allows you to create applications with Ruby on AWS Lambda.
 It includes everything required to build an application and deploy it.